osso-project/osso-project.github.com/manifesto/index.md

 If you build or integrate event-oriented systems, join us in building a modern standard at the [Osso project][osso-github].

-Show your supported for Osso by adding yourself to the [list of product and projects powered by Osso][osso-poweredby].
+Show your support for Osso by adding yourself to the [list of product and projects powered by Osso][osso-poweredby].

 [osso-poweredby]: {{ site.github-osso-site }}/blob/master/powered-by.md